 Disclamer: I own a computer and my imagination.
 Every name and concept you recognize from Suzanne Collins' work is her property.

-Livius Ostrovski's jeweled cane hit the marble floor rhythmically as the aristocratic man neared President Zephyr's office.
-Livius didn't look a day over forty-five, standing erect and alert as a bird of prey.
-Yet he felt each and every of his seventy-two winters in his bones.
+The aristocratic man's jeweled cane hit the marble floor rhythmically as he paced around the projected arena.
+Livius Ostrovski didn't look a day over forty-five, standing erect and alert as a bird of prey, yet he felt each and every of his seventy-two winters in his bones.

-Zephyr lifted the crystal glass to his lips, his tattooed eyes fixed on the taller man.
+Zephyr lifted the crystal glass to his lips, his hard green eyes fixed on the taller man.
 "You are quite the scandal, Livius.
 Your three predecessors died in office.
 Such an exalted position, why quit?"

 "A few years are nothing to the vagaries of history.
-I prefer to be remembered at my best and live my twilight years in the comfort of my home," the Head Gamemaker said, trying to sound humble.
+I prefer to be remembered at my best and live my twilight years in the comfort of my home," Livius said, trying to sound humble.

 "You are a wiser man than most," Zephyr said after a pause.